PennyLaneAI/qml/whatisqchem.rst

 As an application of quantum computing, it is paramount to the commercial adoption of quantum computers, because the task of simulating various properties of matter is a ubiquitous task in many industries.

-Research stemming from quantum chemistry could be used to calculate the time evolution of a complex system, estimate the ground-state energy of a Hamiltonian, or determine the electronic band structure of an exotic material, all of which go *beyond classical physics*.
+Research stemming from quantum chemistry could be used to calculate the time evolution of a complex system, estimate the ground-state energy of a molecule, or determine the electronic band structure of an exotic material, all of which go *beyond classical physics*.
 Since quantum computers are also quantum-mechanical, they offer a potential quantum computational advantage in simulating the quantum properties of matter.
 It is also possible that we can exploit quantum computers to learn new classical methods, using techniques such as `quantum machine learning <https://pennylane.ai/qml/whatisqml.html>`_.

 Nature is quantum-mechanical
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~